-- If the electrolyte is covering the top of the plates, do not add more water.
-Recheck the fluid level after the battery has been recharged.
+- Check the fluid level after the battery has been recharged.
+If the electrolyte is covering the top of the plates, do not add more water.
 If water is added, use distilled water, not tap water.

-- When vent plugs may need adjustment, follow manufacturers' instructions carefully.
+- When vent plugs need adjustment, follow the manufacturers' instructions carefully.

 - If the battery has sealed vents, do not recharge the battery with a current greater than 25 amps.

 - To reduce the possibility of explosions, follow the recommendations of the recharger manufacturer for attaching and removing cables and for operating the equipment properly.
-Generally, this includes unplugging or turning off the charger before connecting or disconnecting the clamp connections.
+Generally, these recommendations include unplugging or turning off the charger before connecting or disconnecting the clamp connections.
 Carefully attach the clamps to the battery with the proper polarity (positive [+] clamp, usually red, to the positive terminal and negative (-) clamp, usually black, to the negative terminal).